 Then there are our restaurants.
 There really is something for everybody’s taste here.
-Fine Dining is plentiful with many restaurants being listed in the Michelin Guide including Va de Vi in Walnut Creek and Artisan Bistro in Lafayette.
+Fine Dining is plentiful with many restaurants being listed in the Michelin Guide including Va de Vi in Walnut Creek.
 A personal favorite is Rodney Worth’s Peasant and The Pear restaurant in Danville but you aren’t restricted to fine dining establishments.
 You can eat well at any level in the San Ramon Valley.

 Leisure activities for many are synonymous with Shopping and shopaholics will not be disappointed if they come to live in the San Ramon Valley.
 Each of our cities has its own character and style when it comes to shopping centers.

 Walnut Creek really seems like “The Big City” compared to what a sleepy town it was when I first came to the Bay Area.
 Here you will find a vibrant downtown based around newly renovated Broadway Plaza, home to Nieman-Marcus, Nordstrom and Tiffany’s as well as a multitude of other stores, large and small.
 A Restoration Hardware store adjoins Pottery Barn and Williams-Sonoma and there are many boutiques.
 Then north of Broadway Plaza is the older part of Walnut Creek.
 This could easily be seen as the “Restaurant District” but there is also a very wide variety of small privately run shops.